 Where your information is processed

-The majority of your information is processed in the UK and European Economic Area (EEA).
-However, some of your information may be processed by us or the third parties we work with outside of the EEA, including countries such as the United States, Australia and India.
+The majority of your information is processed in the United Kingdom.
+However, some of your information may be processed by us or the third parties we work with outside of the UK, such as the EEA, the US and India.

-Where your information is being processed outside of the EEA, we take additional steps to ensure that your information is protected to at least an equivalent level as would be applied by UK / EEA data privacy laws e.g. we will put in place legal agreements with our third party suppliers and do regular checks to ensure they meet these obligations.
+Where your information is being processed outside of the UK, we take additional steps to ensure that your information is protected to at least an equivalent level as would be applied by UK data privacy laws e.g. we will put in place legal agreements with our third party suppliers and do regular checks to ensure they meet these obligations.

 How we protect your information

 We take information and system security very seriously and we strive to comply with our obligations at all times.
-Any personal information which is collected, recorded or used in any way, whether on paper, online or any other media, will have appropriate safeguards applied in line with our data protection responsibilities.
+Any personal information which is collected, recorded, or processed in any way, whether on paper, online or any other media, will have appropriate safeguards applied in line with our data protection responsibilities.

-Your information is protected by controls designed to minimise loss or damage through accident, negligence or deliberate actions.
+Your information is protected by controls designed to minimise loss or damage through accident, negligence, or deliberate actions.
 Our employees are trained to protect sensitive or confidential information when storing or transmitting data in any medium including electronically and must undertake annual refresher exercises on this.
-Our security controls are aligned to industry standards and good practice; providing a controlled environment that effectively manages risks to the confidentiality, integrity and availability of your information.

 Your individual rights

-You have the right to ask Talking Finances Limited to:
+Rights related to automated decision-making including profiling You have the right to ask Talking Finances Ltd to: